 4.2 Reference model

 The NEF Northbound interface resides between the NEF and the AF as depicted in figure 4.2.1.
 The overall NEF architecture is depicted in 3GPP TS 23.502 [2].
-An AF can get services from multiple NEFs, and an NEF can provide service to multiple AFs.
+An AF can get services from multiple NEFs, and an NEF can provide services to multiple AFs.

-NOTE: The AF can be provided by the third party.
+NOTE: The AF can be provided by a third party.

 Figure 4.2-1: Reference Architecture for the Nnef Service; SBI representation